RGreeneRI/kde5-FreeBSD12/README.md

-# kde5-FreeBSD11
+# kde5-FreeBSD12
-A script to automate the installation of a desktop environment on FreeBSD-11 with a few select tweaks to make the shell pretty and easy to use.
+A script to automate the installation of a desktop environment on FreeBSD-12 with a few select tweaks to make the shell pretty and easy to use.

-This is intended to be used on a fresh install of FreeBSD 11.
-Tested on 11.2
+This is intended to be used on a fresh install of FreeBSD 12.

 Prerequisites:
 A computer of VM with an internet connection.